Skip to main content

 });

 So far, we have completed a basic application with a Coworker.
-Users trigger the spawn(this.proxyCounter, 'increase', []) in the main process via the UI.
+Users trigger the delegate(this.proxyCounter, 'increase', []) in the main process via the UI.
 It will be forwarded to the coworker to execute the increase function of proxyCounter, and the shared state will automatically synchronize back to the main process.
 The rendering update is completed by the useConnector() Hook.

 Q&A